Gangrene is when part of your body tissue dies. This often occurs because the tissue is not getting enough blood from your circulatory system.

-Here are some other signs that might indicate you have gangrene:
+Other signs that might indicate you have gangrene include:

-- You have a wound that is red, sore, or swollen.
+- a wound that is red, sore, or swollen

-- You have a wound that is filled with pus or gives off a bad smell.
+- a wound that is filled with pus or gives off a bad smell

-- A specific area of your body feels cold.
+- an isolated area of your body feels cold

-- There are sores that keep coming back in the same place on your body.
+- sores that keep coming back in the same place on your body

-- Part of your skin has turned an unusual color, such as greenish-black, red, blue, or bronze.
+- part of your skin has turned an unusual color (greenish-black, red, blue, or bronze)

 It is also possible to experience internal gangrene, which affects your inner tissues or organs.
 In this case, you may not have any symptoms on your skin or limbs.
 However, you may have pain or an unexplained fever that lasts a long time or low blood pressure.
-You may also feel confused or seem that way to others.
+You may also experience confusion.

 Your doctor may suspect that you have gangrene based on your medical history and symptoms.
-He or she may also use a combination of additional diagnostic methods to determine your condition.
+They may also use a combination of additional diagnostic methods to determine your condition.